|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We can all go to the supermarket and buy a pre-made mix labeled "steak seasoning," and those are a good place to get you started.
 But why not do it yourself?
-There are many advantages to making up your own seasoning mixes for steak.
-If you're using your own salt, pepper, and dried herbs and spices, you have total control of the flavor.
-You will have a better sense of how fresh they are.
-(Quick rule of thumb: If they smell musty, pitch 'em and start over.)
-Plus, you can customize the spices to the nth degree, depending on your preferences or whatever else you're serving with the steak.
+There are many advantages to making your own seasoning mixes for steak.
+If you're using your own salt, pepper, and dried herbs and spices, you have total control of the flavor and you will have a better sense of how fresh they are.
+Plus, you can customize the spices completely according to your preferences or whatever else you're serving with the steak.

 One word of advice, though.
 Try not to resist the urge, if you get it, to alter the amount of salt in this seasoning blend, as it calls for twice as much salt as pepper.
 Steak needs it, so please don't be afraid of salting your steak.
 It will help it become juicier and more tender as it cooks.